Docs

 Entities

-However, as your entities grow, this becomes both boring and error prone.
+However, as your entities grow, this becomes tedious and error prone.
 You might forget a field, copy the wrong column value to another field, or forget to handle null values. jOOQ provides different mappers that help with this, but they require your entities to be designed in a specific way.

 Generated Plain Old Java Objects